PISCES has resumed weekly updating with the PDB -- March 1, 2016

 Important features of this service:

-sequence identities for PDB sequences are determined using CE structural alignment.
+sequence identities for PDB sequences are determined by creating a hidden Markov model

 non-PDB sequences are culled with sequence identities from PSI-BLAST.
 We do not search